anki-code/xontrib-prompt-bar/README.md

 * [Meaning of git status symbols](https://xon.sh/envvars.html#xonsh-gitstatus) (●×+⚑✓↑↓)

 ## Future
-It will be great if it will be reimplemented as shown in awesome [example from Jonathan Slenders](https://github.com/prompt-toolkit/python-prompt-toolkit/blob/master/examples/prompts/fancy-zsh-prompt.py).
-Xonsh guru help wanted :)
+It will be great if it will be reimplemented as shown in awesome [example from Jonathan Slenders](https://github.com/prompt-toolkit/python-prompt-toolkit/blob/master/examples/prompts/fancy-zsh-prompt.py). xonsh and prompt_toolkit guru wanted :)